Skip to main content

 The most important of them is: Wearable technology is breakthrough for Parkinson's.

-The article is about Intel's advanced analytics team in Israel's new device for collecting, analyzing and transmiting a wealth of symptoms data.
+The article is about Intel's advanced analytics team in Israel's new device for collecting, analyzing and transmitting a wealth of symptoms data.

 My Take